rachwyatt/capstone-project/README.md

 ### Installing

-* The libraries listed above can be install using pip.
+* The libraries listed above include links to the documentations and can be installed using pip.
 * Example of installing a pymysql package in jupyter notebook:
 ```
 !pip install pymysql